limagbz/data-mesh-yelp/CONTRIBUTING.md

 - **Markdown:** For Markdown we follow [Google's Markdown Style Guide](https://google.github.io/styleguide/docguide/style.html);
 - **Shell Scripts:** We also follow [Google's Shell Style Guide](https://google.github.io/styleguide/shellguide.html);
+- **YAML:** YAML files follow the rules found on [yamlint configuration](.yamllint) and are evaluated automatically.
+See [yamlint: rules](https://yamllint.readthedocs.io/en/stable/rules.html) for description for each rule used by the project.

 ## Best Practices